Original Pantry Cafe

 The Original Pantry Cafe is a coffee shop and restaurant in Los Angeles, California.
-Located at the corner of 9th and Figueroa in Downtown L.A.'s South Park district, The Pantry (as it is known by locals) claims to never have closed or been without a customer since it opened including when it changed locations in 1950 to make room for a freeway off-ramp; it served lunch in the original location and served dinner at the new location the same day.
+Located at the corner of 9th and Figueroa in Downtown L.A.'s South Park district, The Pantry (as it is known by locals) claimed to never have closed or been without a customer since it opened including when it changed locations in 1950 to make room for a freeway off-ramp; it served lunch in the original location and served dinner at the new location the same day.
 This claim is also attributed to the fact that Dewey Logan never refused a customer even if the customer was short on money.
-It was however, closed briefly at the order of health inspectors on November 26, 1997, and reopened the next day.
-That tradition has ended however due to the COVID-19 pandemic in California, and the restaurant is currently open from 7 am to either 3 or 5 pm, depending on the day.
-The restaurant is currently owned by former Los Angeles mayor Richard Riordan and has served many celebrities and politicians.
+It was, however, closed briefly at the order of health inspectors on November 26, 1997, and reopened the next day.
+That tradition ended due to the COVID-19 pandemic in California, and the restaurant had since been open from 7 am to 3 pm on weekdays and until 5 p.m. on weekends.
+The restaurant was owned by former Los Angeles mayor Richard Riordan and served many celebrities and politicians.

+After 101 years in operation, the restaurant closed on March 2, 2025, as a result of a labor dispute while the business property was being sold or liquidated.
+It is set to reopen on December 31, 2025, after an agreement between the restaurant's new owner and the labor union representing its workers.

 History

 When it was opened in 1924 at its original location at 9th Street and Francisco Street, the restaurant consisted of one room, a 15-stool counter, a small grill, a hot plate and sink.
-In 1950, The Pantry moved to its current location at 9th and Figueroa, and has since been designated as a Los Angeles Historic-Cultural Monument No. 255, and has been ranked as the most famous restaurant in Los Angeles.
+In 1950, The Pantry moved to its location at 9th and Figueroa, and had since been designated as a Los Angeles Historic-Cultural Monument No. 255, and named the most famous restaurant in Los Angeles.